Flaming Katy (Kalanchoe blossfeldiana) Care Indoors and Common Problems with Fixes

 There are many varieties of Flaming Katy available like Bali with red flowers, Mistral with lilac flowers, Fortyniner with yellow flowers, Tarantella with orange flowers and Vesuvius with red flowers.

-Miniatures of Florist Kalanchoe which are more compact, growing to about 6 in. high and bearing red flowers are also available.
+Miniatures of Florist Kalanchoe which are more compact, growing to about 6 inches high and bearing red flowers are also available.
+The miniatures include Compact Lilliput, Tom Thumb and Margarethe.
+There is one that can be raised from seed, the Vulcan hybrid.

 Toxicity

-The American Society for the Prevention of Cruelty to Animals (ASPCA) has listed Kalanchoe Plants as toxic to animals.
+The American Society for the Prevention of Cruelty to Animals has listed Kalanchoe Plants as toxic to animals.
 They contain Calcium glycosides which are toxic to animals.
 Keep the plants away from the reach of children and pets to avoid any mishaps.

 Where to Buy